FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Attack Graphs

+While a dependency representation is compact, risk analysis is delicate.
+Even if one assumes that probability associated with each arc is independent, calculating the overall probability requires considering all paths, a tall order in the presence of cycles.
+We return to this problem after introducing prior work on quickly evaluating attack graphs and formalizing the state graph representation.

-In this work we focus on the ability to repeatedly evaluate an attack graph on related networks.
-The ability to perform this analysis quickly is critical to utilizing attack graphs in our optimization framework.
+\paragraph{Prior work on evaluating related attack graphs} The ability to perform this analysis quickly is critical to utilize attack graphs in our optimization framework.
 The ability to regenerate the attack graph multiple times at decreased cost has been addressed recently in related contexts.

 Almohri \textit{et al.}~\cite{Almohri2016} considered an attack graph setting where the defender has incomplete knowledge of the network.
-An example source of this uncertainty is mobile device movement.
-They then construct attack graphs using a probabilistic model which includes the uncertainties in network configuration.
-In our setting, we are trying to find the best configuration under a variety of settings, Almohri \textit{el al.} would be appropriate if the functionality and security requirements could not be unified as it could provide recommendations under a variety of related functional settings.
+An example source of stochasticity is mobile device movement.
+Their attack graph model can capture risk subject to such stochasticity sources.
+This is an orthogonal consideration to our work that could be folded into $\fashion$'s framework as part of future work.

-Frigault and Wang~\cite{Frigault2008b} argue that it is inaccurate to measure probabilities with a fixed probability of exploit.
-They argue that factors such as patches being available will decrease the threat while wide spread distribution of vulnerability details may increase the threat.
+Frigault et al.~\cite{Frigault2008b,frigault2017measuring} and Poolsappasit et al.~\cite{Poolsappasit2011} argue that it is inaccurate to measure probabilities with a fixed probability of exploit.
+They argue that factors such as patch availability will decrease the threat while widespread distribution of vulnerability details may increase the threat.
 As such, they conduct attack graph analysis where the graph is static but probabilities can change over time.
-Poolsappasit et al.~\cite{Poolsappasit2011} also argue that the probability of attack success changes over time.

-Note that if one is willing to consider a \emph{complete} attack graph then all changes in the graph can be represented with a change in probability.
-However, this is akin to considering the state representation as one needs to consider an edge from each subset of nodes.
+If one is willing to consider a \emph{complete} attack graph then all changes in the graph can be represented with a change in probability.
+However, this also introduces an exponential blowup as one needs to consider an arc between each subset of nodes.

-To the best of our knowledge, Khouzani et al.'s work is the only work that considers defensive actions that can drastically change the attack graph and a formulation of the risk calculation graph that is amenable to optimization.
+Khouzani \emph{et al.}~\cite{Khouzani2019a} is the only work that considers defensive actions that can drastically change the attack graph and a formulation of the risk calculation graph that is amenable to optimization.
 However, their model is inherently tied to the state graph representation.